georgerohanjoseph/Electric-Vehicle/README.md

 - Growth trends in EV adoption over the years
 - Relationship between vehicle type and battery range
 - Regional preferences for different fuel types (hybrid, electric, plug-in)

+  ## Data Story

+The data stories reveal several key insights across sales trends, product categories, regions, customer segments, and profitability.
+Monthly sales have shown steady growth, peaking in December, likely due to holiday-driven demand.
+Among product categories, Electronics dominate sales, while Books and Toys lag behind.
+Regionally, the West leads in sales, with the East underperforming, possibly due to limited market reach.
+Loyal customers contribute the highest revenue, highlighting the value of customer retention, while churned customers show minimal activity, indicating a need for re-engagement strategies.
+A small set of products drive the majority of revenue, suggesting a classic 80/20 sales distribution, while many products underperform and may require reevaluation.
+Lastly, although some products with high sales have low profit margins, others—especially premium items—deliver strong profitability, pointing to an opportunity for pricing and cost optimization to maximize overall returns.